-Format This component of the test consists of a single test paper. • Pupils will have 40 minutes to complete the test, answering the questions in the test paper.
-Equipment Pupils will need the equipment specified below: a blue / black pen or a dark pencil a sharp, dark pencil for mathematical drawing • ruler (showing centimetres and millimetres) • angle measurer or protractor (papers 2 and 3 only) mirror (papers 2 and 3 only) • rubber (optional).
+Format This component of the test consists of a single test paper.
+Pupils will have 40 minutes to complete the test, answering the questions in the test paper.
+Equipment Pupils will need the equipment specified below: a blue / black pen or a dark pencil a sharp, dark pencil for mathematical drawing ruler (showing centimetres and millimetres) angle measurer or protractor (papers 2 and 3 only) mirror (papers 2 and 3 only) rubber (optional).
 However, please encourage pupils to cross out any answers they may wish to change, instead of rubbing them out.
-Pupils may use the following equipment, if this is normal classroom practice, provided they only give word-for-word translations: • bilingual dictionaries or electronic translators bilingual word lists monolingual English electronic spell checkers.
-Pupils are not allowed: calculators squared paper tracing paper.
-Assistance Teachers may use photocopying to enlarge pages from the test papers as part of the access. arrangements for specific pupils.
-Please note that the diagram in the following question should not be enlarged: Question 21 You must ensure that nothing you say or do during a test could be interpreted as giving pupils an advantage, e.g. indicating that an answer is correct or incorrect, or suggesting the pupil looks at an answer again.
-If a pupil requests it, a question may be read to the pupil on a one-to-one basis. • If reading to a pupil, you can read words and numbers but not mathematical symbols.
-This is to ensure that pupils are not given an unfair advantage by having the function inadvertently explained by reading its name. • For pupils with hearing impairment, be careful when signing numbers, mathematical signs and words.
-In particular, be careful when signing the following: Q12: vertices Q17: vertices Guidance for administering the test to pupils with a visual impairment is contained in the modified test packs.
-At a pupil's request, you may point to parts of the test paper such as charts, diagrams, statements and equations, but you must not explain the information or help the pupil by interpreting it.
+Pupils may use the following equipment, if this is normal classroom practice, provided they only give word-for-word translations: bilingual dictionaries or electronic translators bilingual word lists monolingual English electronic spell checkers.
+Pupils are not allowed: calculators squared paper squared papertracing paper.
+Assistance Teachers may use photocopying to enlarge pages from the test papers as part of the access arrangements for specific pupils.
+You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, e.g. indicating that an answer is correct or incorrect, or suggesting the pupil looks at an answer again.
+If a pupil requests it, a question may be read to the pupil on a one-to-one basis.
+If reading to a pupil, you can read words and numbers but not mathematical symbols.
+This is to ensure that pupils are not given an unfair advantage by having the function inadvertently explained by reading its name.
+For pupils with hearing impairment, be careful when signing numbers, mathematical signs and words.
+In particular, be careful when signing the following: Q7: sign away from the diagram Q11: diameter and radius Q13: acute Q15: parallel and perpendicular Q18: square and prime Q20: area Guidance for administering the test to pupils with a visual impairment is contained in the modified test packs.
+At a pupil's request, you may point to parts of the test paper such as charts, diagrams, statements and equations, but you must not explain the information or help the pupil by